Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

 [Source code][source_code] | [Package (NuGet)][package] | [Samples][samples] | [Product documentation][docs]

+## 4.0.0-preview5 - Oct 24, 2024

+* Updated `Microsoft.FeatureManagement` reference to `4.0.0-preview5`.
+See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.

 ## 4.0.0-preview4 - Jul 19, 2024

 * Updated `Microsoft.FeatureManagement` reference to `4.0.0-preview4`.
 See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.